2004 Boscastle flood: Causes of the flood

+At midday on 16 August 2004, heavy thundery showers had developed across the South West "as a result of a weak disturbance" to the northeast of the United Kingdom.
+A "great black wedge of cloud," a "seven-mile deep flank of cumulonimbus", appeared in a clear blue sky and took up position on the high ground over the Valency valley above Boscastle.
+According to David Crichton, Visiting Professor at the Benfield Hazard Research Centre at University College, London, "Westerly winds carrying the remnants of Hurricane Alex, which had picked up vast amounts of water from the Atlantic, hit the peninsula of Cornwall from the sea to the north and south and converged over the hills, pushing clouds up to 40,000 feet high and producing a prolonged stationary thunderstorm."
+Warm air which was picking up moisture as a result of residual heat from the Atlantic Ocean had moved towards the Cornish coast as prevailing winds.
+When the winds met the topographically vertical coast, they experienced a strong updraft which caused internal moisture to rise and then cool into a string of storm clouds.
+Convergence and coalescence of the enhanced moisture levels produced the heavy rainfall.

-On the 16th, warm air picking up moisture – due to residual heat from the Atlantic Ocean – travelled towards the South West Cornish coast as prevailing winds.
-Upon contact with the topographically vertical coast, these winds experienced a strong up-drafting force thus causing internal moisture to reach the atmosphere, and consequently cool as a string of storm clouds.
-With convergence and coalescence, enhanced moisture levels resulted in heavy rainfall on the afternoon of 16 August 2004.
-185 mm (7 inches) of rain fell over the high ground just inland of Boscastle.
-At the peak of the downpour, at about 15:40 GMT, 24.1mm of rain (almost one inch) was recorded as falling in just 15 minutes at Lesnewth, 2.5 mi up the valley from Boscastle.
+By 1,15pm the rain was torrential.
+185 mm (7 inches) of rain fell on high ground inland from Boscastle and at the peak of the downpour, at about 15:40 GMT, 24.1mm of rain (almost one inch) was recorded as falling in 15 minutes at Lesnewth, 2.5 mi up the valley.
 In Boscastle, 89 mm of rain was recorded in 60 minutes.
-The rain was very localised: Otterham and Lesnewth, both a few miles inland from Boscastle, recorded 24 hour totals of 200 mm and 185 mm respectively on the day, whereas four of the nearest 10 rain gauges showed less than 3 mm of rain in the same period.
-The cause of the very heavy localised rain is thought to be an extreme example of what has become known as the Brown Willy effect.
+The rain was very localised: Otterham and Lesnewth, both a few miles inland from Boscastle, recorded 24-hour totals of 200 mm and 185 mm respectively on the day, whereas four of the nearest 10 rain gauges showed less than 3 mm of rain in the same period.
+The cause of the very heavy localised rain is thought to have been an extreme example of what has become known as the Brown Willy effect, named after the highest hill on Bodmin Moor.